AdvancedServicesEngineeringFudan2018/lectures/README.md

 **Lab report: at 16:30 a short (5 minutes each team) report for the possible services/frameworks for data analytics within the project.**

+**Lab: we continue to the present the design and discussion in next Monday 16 July**

 ## Lecture 5: Principles of Elasticity for Service systems

 ### Lecture content